BlueN1nja1/Eleven/README.md

 Please report any bugs in the Issues tab.
 If you have any Feature Requests, please add them to the issues tab as well and add the "Feature Request" tag.

+- A gap below the collapsing toolbar needs to be removed.
+(Once this is removed, the next beta will be released)

 Custom Roms?:
 ---------------------------------------------------------------------------------------------------------------------
 For those who want to include this in their rom: I'm working on it,